 Admission to Kimpton Primary School Nursery

-Applications for our Nursery, which is open five mornings a week from 8.45 – 11.45 am, should be made through Hertfordshire County Council if you wish your child to start in September (Sept 1st – Feb 28th/29th birthdays) or January (March 1st – August 30th birthdays).
+Applications for our Nursery, which is open Monday - Thursday 8.45am – 3:15pm and Friday 8:45am - 1:00pm, should be made directly to the school if you wish your child to start in September (Sept 1st – Feb 28th/29th birthdays) or January (March 1st – August 30th birthdays).

 If you wish to apply for an ‘in-year’ place, please contact the school direct.